imurray/redirectify/README.md

 a list at the top of the code, and can easily be added to.
 However, making this list updatable within the extension has been punted to future work.

-The code is written as a WebExtension, originally for Firefox.
-It works nearly as well from the same code in Chrome.
-It could probably be made to work in some other browsers, perhaps with some tweaking.
-But not by me.

 ## Download

 If you just want to use the extension as it is, get it from one of the official addon